alanjacobmathew/pluggInsight/README.md

 ## PluggInsight - Maintenance Status

-The PluggInsight - Maintenance Status plugin enhances your WordPress plugin management experience by providing convenient access to maintenance details for each installed plugin.
+The PluggInsight - Maintenance Status for WP plugins enhances your WordPress plugin management experience by providing convenient access to maintenance details for each installed plugin.
 With this plugin, you can quickly check the maintenance status of your plugins without even leaving the plugin page.

 Further it helps the admins make informed decision before updating the site to the latest WordPress version.